-Glasgow HSCP Equality Outcomes & Proposed Performance Measures scrimi ector Equality Duty nation, harassment victimisation and y the Act Performance Measure HSCP Outcome 1 Barriers to HSCP services are removed for people with relevant protected characteristics 1.1 requirements for a common communication plan, ensuring that accessible information, interpreting/ translating and other communication support policy guidelines (BSL etc) are included.
+Glasgow HSCP Equality Outcomes & Proposed Performance Measures Public Sector Equality Duty 1.
+Eliminate unlawful discrimination, harassment victimisation and other conduct prohibited by the Act Performance Measure HSCP Outcome 1 Barriers to HSCP services are removed for people with relevant protected characteristics 1.1 Develop and deliver the GHSCP requirements for a common communication plan, ensuring that accessible information, interpreting/ translating and other communication support policy guidelines (BSL etc) are included.
 1.1a Communication Strategy developed, implemented and subject to regular review.
-Evaluated through planned audits of service user and employee feedback via: • Website • Outward facing documents • Patient/service user 1.1b information Monitor uptake and feedback on Interpretation Services to gauge service user satisfaction.
+Evaluated through planned audits of service user and employee feedback via: • Website • Outward facing documents • Patient/service user information 1.1b Monitor uptake and feedback on Interpretation Services to gauge service user satisfaction.
 1.2 Improve collection and usage of service user equality data to support service development 1.2a Set baseline for improving service users' equality data collection HSCP Outcome 2 Age discrimination in services is removed 2.1 Review services to ensure access and eligibility is based on need rather than age, unless objectively justified.
 2.1a Audit services where there are existing age-related inclusion/exclusion criteria and apply objective justification assessment for each.
-HSCP Outcome 3 A Participation and Engagement strategy which is inclusive of people with protected characteristics, coproduces and works collaboratively with the HSCP to shape service development 3.1 Further develop methods to meaningfully engage with people with protected characteristics and those who are socially and economically disadvantaged.
+A Participation and Engagement strategy which is inclusive of people with protected characteristics, coproduces and works collaboratively with the HSCP to shape service 3.1 Further develop methods to meaningfully engage with people with protected characteristics and those who are socially and economically disadvantaged.
 3.1a Audit representation of service users in involvement of HSCP strategic planning.
-3.1b Monitor participation of service users in equalities learning.
+2 3.1b Monitor participation of service users in equalities learning.
 3.1c Establish systematic process to demonstrate involvement of people living in areas of multiple deprivation.
 3.2 Engage service users and carers to implement the Participation and Engagement Strategy as approved by the IJB.
 3.2a Strategy is implemented and participation standards complied with.